How to Repair Cracks in Plaster Walls

-Homes that still have plaster walls in prime condition are often valued by homeowners and homebuyers alike.
-They are beautiful, solid, and especially good at soundproofing rooms.
-But plaster walls respond to inevitable foundation shifts and climatic changes.
-They can begin to crack.
+Homeowners and homebuyers often value homes with plaster walls in prime condition.
+They are beautiful, solid, and especially good for soundproofing.
+However, it is normal for plaster walls to respond to inevitable foundation shifts and climatic changes by forming cracks.
 Everyday life, with its bumps and bangs, also takes its toll on plaster walls.
-And certain key areas, such as above and beside doorways and windows, are classic areas of cracking.
 Nearly all homes with plaster walls will eventually develop window and door cracks.